JuKoWi/hotcent_fork_dipole/README.md

 ```

 Aside from the Python module and the compiled extensions (`_hotcent.so`),
-the installation should also provide the `hotcent-basis` and `hotcent-setup`
+the installation should also provide the `hotcent-basis`, `hotcent-concat`
-command line tools.
+and `hotcent-setup` command line tools.

 ### PyLibXC